 The Adventure Medical Kits (AMK) designed the Smart Travel first aid kit specifically for those on the go.
 Whether you are traveling cross-country or backpacking through foreign countries, this kit includes the necessary supplies to keep you in good health and to treat minor injuries before seeking medical attention at a hospital or clinic.
 While some other medical kits offer better equipment or supplies for treating injuries and illnesses in a backcountry or wilderness setting, the AMK Smart Travel Kit is for those living out of their luggage while away from home.
 It gives peace of mind by being prepared for an unexpected minor injury or illness while on the move.
 This kit even provides a communication aid for situations when language barriers exist.
 These positive attributes are why we have awarded it our Top Pick Award for Travel.
-While it does indeed have some essential items that should be present for a travel kit, our overall favorite is the Surviveware First Aid Kit, a model that includes a broader array of tools like trauma shears.

 Adventure Medical Kits Smart Travel Review